 Good quality feed with up to 10% CP, 0.2% P and 62% digestibility.
 Quality drops quickly after maturity (10% CP drops to 4–6%) to become very low (2%) during the winter dry season.

 Very palatable while green, and slender stems are more digestible than coarser grasses when pastures are mature.

-Yields are dependent on soils and climate and because of it’s distribution range (see “Distribution” above), can vary from 1.5–9.0 t/ha.
+Yields are dependent on soils and climate and because of its distribution range (see “Distribution” above), can vary from 1.5 to 9.0 t/ha.

-The carrying capacity of bluegrass pastures is about one beast on 5 ha in the 600–700 mm rainfall areas of the Darling Downs of southern Queensland, Australia.
+The carrying capacity of D. sericeum pastures is about one beast on 5 ha in the 600–700 mm rainfall areas of the Darling Downs of southern Queensland, Australia.
 Higher grazing pressure results in the loss of bluegrass.

 2n = 20.
 Sexually reproducing diploids, possibly changing from apomictic to sexual reproduction as temperatures and photoperiod change in late summer.